Kong/docs.konghq.com/app/konnect/getting-started/index.md

 2.  **Create a service**:

-    Catalog a new service using the {{site.konnect_short_name}} Service Hub.
+    Catalog a new service using the {{site.konnect_short_name}} API Product builder.

-    Using Service Hub, you can catalog, manage, and track every service in your entire architecture.
+    Using the API product builder, you can catalog, manage, and track every service in your entire architecture.
 In this step, you create the first version of a service, adding the first entry to your catalog.